 Starting your own business can be like having a baby — a very important life decision that might not always be a rational one.
+You are now an entrepreneur.
 9 months into your 9-5 insipid job and you might decide to take the proverbial exit from the freeway, onto the smaller more challenging road less traveled.

 But it’s not always smooth sailing.
 Akin to raising a baby, your business is bound to give you many sleepless nights, demanding all your attention and testing your resolve at every stage.
 Persevere, and you shall be rewarded.

 While watching your business take its first steps towards success will fill your heart with joy, there are a few steps you must take in order to witness this.
 Here are a few healthy business practices every small business owner must practice —

 1. Assess your product— as a businessman, one must always strive to deliver products/services of the highest quality.
 You need to ask yourself several questions before starting your business — will my product fulfill consumers’ needs?
 Is there a market for the product/service I’m delivering?
 Is the pricing right?
 A thorough SWOT analysis of your product will shed light upon different aspects of your product, and will help you identify key strengths and weaknesses, and how they can be overcome.